Marley & Me (film): Critical response

 Steve Persall of the St. Petersburg Times was also very positive, graded the film B and commented, "Marley & Me practically leaps at viewers like a pound puppy seeking affection, and darn if it doesn't deserve some ...
 Things could get mushier or sillier, but Frankel and screenwriters Scott Frank and Don Roos—who usually handle grittier material—decline to play the easy, crowd-pleasing game.
 Their faith in Grogan's simple tale of loyalty among people and pets is unique, and it pays off ...
 [It] isn't extraordinary cinema, but it relates to everyday people in the audience in a way that few movies do without being dull."

-Walter Addiego of the San Francisco Chronicle said, "This love letter to man's best friend will make dog fanciers roll over and do tricks.
+Walter Addiego of SFGate said, "This love letter to man's best friend will make dog fanciers roll over and do tricks.
 It's so warmhearted, you'll want to run out and hug the nearest big, sloppy mutt."
 The praise continued with Carrie Rickey of The Philadelphia Inquirer awarding the film three out of four stars and saying, "Marley and Me operates on the assumption that happiness is a warm tongue bath.
 And those who endorse this belief will enjoy this shaggy dog story ...
 The anecdotal structure does not make for a gripping movie.
 For one thing, there's no conflict, unless you count the tension between a guy and his untrainable pooch.
 Yet Marley boasts animal magnetism ...
 Mawkish?
 Sometimes.
 But often very funny and occasionally very moving."

-The film also had bad reviews though, with Betsy Sharkey of the Los Angeles Times calling it "an imperfect, messy and sometimes trying film that has moments of genuine sweetness and humor sprinkled in between the saccharine and the sadness."

-Peter Bradshaw of The Guardian was unimpressed, awarding the film one out of five stars and commenting, "the relentless gooey yuckiness and fatuous stereotyping in this weepy feelbad comedy gave me the film critic's equivalent of a boiling hot nose," while Philip French of The Observer said, "the one redeeming feature is the presence as Wilson's editor of that great deadpan, put-on artist Alan Arkin, a comedian who can do a double-take without moving his head."
+In a negative review, Betsy Sharkey of the Los Angeles Times calling it "an imperfect, messy and sometimes trying film that has moments of genuine sweetness and humor sprinkled in between the saccharine and the sadness."
+Peter Bradshaw of The Guardian was unimpressed, awarding the film one out of five stars and commenting, "the relentless gooey yuckiness and fatuous stereotyping in this weepy feelbad comedy gave me the film critic's equivalent of a boiling hot nose," while Philip French of the same publication wrote "the one redeeming feature is the presence as Wilson's editor of that great deadpan, put-on artist Alan Arkin, a comedian who can do a double-take without moving his head."
 Further criticism came from Colm Andrew of the Manx Independent who said that "Marley himself is surprisingly one-dimensional" and the ending was overemotional, going "for the heart-wrenching kind which will always provoke a response, but does so with absolutely no grace".

-On Metro, Marley & Me was placed #5 in a poll of "20 movies that make men cry".